Easter, Summer, Christmas, Birthdays – all need Lemon Meringue Pie 🍋.

-This recipe is the genius of my youngest daughter Frankie.
+This recipe is the genius of my youngest daughter, Frankie.
 She has been making her famous lemon pie for family and friends since I can remember.
 Until now, the recipe has remained her secret.
-I feel very privileged that she has permitted me to publish her infamous Lemon Meringue.
+I feel very privileged that she has allowed me to publish her infamous Lemon Meringue Pie recipe.
 Mainly because she will be away, she is leaving the enormous responsibility of serving her amazing Tarte au Citron Meringuée on Easter Sunday to me.
 I have a week to practice before the Greek Orthodox Easter.
-Trust me, if you need a go-to dessert for Easter Sunday – this will not disappoint.
+Trust me, if you need a go-to dessert for Easter Sunday, this will not disappoint.

-It has many disguises, sweeter – more lemony sometimes with a stronger hint of orange and with or without meringue.
+It comes in many disguises, ranging from sweeter to more lemony, or sometimes with a stronger hint of orange, and with or without meringue.

 The Lemon Curd Filling

 Lemon Meringue Pie (Tarte au citron meringuée) is a classic, but it is often too sweet.
 The point is lemon.
 I found a delicious-looking recipe in Larousse Gastronomique (Hamlyn 1988 edition).
-Here the filling is egg, sugar, lemon, and ground almonds.
+Here, the filling consists of eggs, sugar, lemon, and ground almonds.
 Traditional lemon meringue is often made with flour and cornstarch-based lemon custard filling.
 This can be sickly sweet and doesn’t do justice to its star attraction, le citron. 🍋

 Frankie’s version combines the classic French pâte sablée with a very English Lemon curd.
-Her version is sweetened with a bit of sugar and orange zest preserving the natural lemon flavour.
-You can then top it with a dusting of icing sugar, or meringue or revert to the Larousse and decorate with thin lemon slices cooked in sugar syrup.
+Her version is sweetened with sugar and orange zest, preserving the natural lemon flavour.
+You can then top it with a dusting of icing sugar or meringue, or revert to the Larousse recipe, and decorate with thin lemon slices cooked in sugar syrup.
 It could be straight from a French Pâtisserie.

 The ‘Pâte Sablée’ Pastry

 It is relatively simple to make; pâte sablée is easy in a mixer or by hand, and lemon curd only requires a little patience and a watchful eye.
-Bake the pastry in advance, but be sure to use the lemon curd while still warm or gently reheat it.
+Bake the pastry beforehand, but use the lemon curd while it’s still warm or gently reheat it.

-As a gentle nod to the Larousse recipe, I have added an option to add my touch; I have replaced a couple of tablespoons of flour with finely ground almonds (almond flour) but feel free to stick to the original recipe!
-Adjust the sugar to your taste; the pasty has an almost shortbread quality and can be sweet if the filling is kept tart.
-Also, if you have a favoured pastry, use your recipe, pâte sucrée or sweetened shortcrust, but keep it thin, fine and crisp.
+As a gentle nod to the Larousse, I have replaced a couple of tablespoons of flour with finely ground almonds (almond flour), but feel free to stick to the original recipe.
+Adjust the sugar to your taste; the pastry has an almost shortbread quality and can be sweet if the filling is tart.
+Also, if you have a favourite pastry, use your recipe, pâte sucrée, or sweetened shortcrust, but keep it thin, fine, and crisp.

-I will make this again for the Greek Easter next weekend, and so I hope to post some photos of the Lemon Meringue Pie with its Easter decoration.
-It doesn’t need much – maybe just a few fresh flowers.
+I will make this again for the Greek Easter next weekend, and I hope to post some photos of the Lemon Meringue Pie with its Easter decoration.
+It doesn’t need much—maybe just a few fresh flowers.

 Lemon Meringue Pie (Tarte au Citron Meringuée)